THE PROBLEM

 https://www.law.upenn.edu/institutes/quattronecenter/reports/field-drug-test-study/

-The appalling impact of these error-prone tests had previously been identified on a local basis in Harris County, Texas, where 94 of 140 drug possession exonerations in 2016 and 2017 resulted from prosecutions involving roadside/field tests that inaccurately identified illegal substances. http://www.law.umich.edu/special/exoneration/Documents/Drug_Cases_2016.pdf
+The damaging impact of these error-prone tests had previously been identified on a local basis in Harris County, Texas, where 94 of 140 drug-possession exonerations in 2016 and 2017 resulted from prosecutions involving roadside or field tests that inaccurately identified illegal substances.

-However, over 90% of drug possession cases never go to trial.
-For the many defendants who cannot afford bail, remaining in jail for weeks or months awaiting a laboratory test will likely result in loss of employment, housing and, in extreme cases, the removal of children into the foster system.
-As a result, the majority of those jailed accept plea deals that leave them burdened with a drug possession conviction.
-Often, these defendants are entirely innocent, and their lives are derailed based on a drug test that is known to give inaccurate results.
-This is a needless tragedy for those individuals, their extended families and communities, and also for our criminal justice system and taxpayers due to the substantial cost of unnecessary prosecution and incarceration.
+However, more than 90% of drug possession cases never go to trial.
+For many defendants who cannot afford bail, remaining in jail for weeks or months while awaiting laboratory confirmation can result in the loss of employment, housing, and in extreme cases the removal of children into the foster system.
+As a result, many defendants accept plea deals that leave them burdened with a drug-possession conviction.

-In addition, it is clear that the harm done by inaccurate roadside drug tests disproportionately impacts minorities in general, and African Americans in particular.
-Numerous studies have shown that Black drivers are stopped more often than White drivers relative to their share of the driving-age population.
-Also, that following a traffic stop, Black drivers and their vehicles are more likely to be searched.
-This combination becomes particularly corrosive when combined with a flawed drug test that is known to give false positives.
-In fact, the Quattrone Center study found that Black people experienced erroneous drug arrests due to inaccurate drug test kits at a rate 3x higher than their white counterparts.
+The harm caused by inaccurate roadside drug tests disproportionately impacts minorities in general, and African Americans in particular.
+Numerous studies have shown that Black drivers are stopped more frequently than White drivers relative to their share of the driving-age population, and that after a traffic stop, Black drivers and their vehicles are more likely to be searched.

 See the Fox 13, Tampa Bay, Florida investigation showing how roadside/field drug tests falsely identify common household items as illegal drugs.